 The battle of the processors comes full force between the two most popular blenders: Vitamix vs Ninja.
 For many years, Vitamix has been at the top of the line blenders on the market, and every professional chef has been yearning to get one in their kitchen.
 You can create soups, sauces, juices, and purees using the Vitamix, which makes it a valuable asset to any kitchen.
-However, prices have come down on Vitamix, and there are new competitors like Ninja.
-In recent years, more home cooks have bought the Ninja as it is lower-priced and offers some of the same functions as the Vitamix.
+However, in recent years, more and more home cooks have bought the Ninja as it offers some of the same functions as the Vitamix.
 Which should you buy?
 Here is a breakdown of which one is currently winning the blender battle.

 Ninja Blender vs Vitamix: Advantages and Value

 Before you start looking at these blenders, it’s important to understand why you are looking to buy a blender in the first place.
-Some of the features that Vitamix offers may go above and beyond what you are looking for, which would make Ninja a great option if you are on a budget.
+Some of the features that Vitamix offers may go above and beyond what you are looking for, which would make Ninja a great option.
 Here are some things to think about before you decide:

 - How frequently will you be blending?